MIRI Coronagraphy of GJ 758 b

 The goals of this program are to:

-Characterize the atmosphere of this cool benchmark brown dwarf at long wavelengths.
+Characterize the atmosphere of this cool benchmark brown dwarf at near-infrared and mid-infrared wavelengths.

 Measure effective temperature and atmospheric ammonia absorption.